gabbo89/EEA2024-2025/docs/3a_raw_data_cleaning.md

 Total efficiency(%) = (Number of alignments with a unique best hit from the different alignments + sequences did not map uniquely) / Sequences in input
 $$

+---

+# 4. Deduplication and methylome extraction
+We need to remove duplicated reads from the alignment file that may have originated from PCR errors.3
+- add a comment to why duplicated reads need to be removed

 ### Perform deduplicate
 ```bash
 deduplicate_bismark --bam rkatsiteli.leaves.rkatsiteli.leaves.R1_bismark_bt2_pe.bam